Recognising advancement of gender equality: representation, progression and success for all.

-The University is strengthening its commitment to gender equality through extending its aim to increase the proportion of Schools achieving the Athena SWAN Awards, with almost all eligible Shools holdng awards, and the few remaining Schools submitting in 2018.
+The University has strengthened its commitment to gender equality by increasing the proportion of Schools achieving the Athena SWAN Awards, with almost all eligible Shools holdng awards, and the few remaining Schools submitting in 2018.

-Athena SWAN awards recognise and celebrate good practice on recruiting, retaining and promoting women in STEMM in academia, and work undertaken in arts, humanities, social sciences, business and law.
+Athena SWAN awards recognise and celebrate good practice on recruiting, retaining and promoting women in STEMM in academia, and work undertaken in arts, humanities, social sciences, business and law (ASHSBL).
 Universities must achieve at least a Bronze award before individual departments can apply for recognition at bronze, silver or gold level in their own right.

 The logic behind this is that it would be difficult, if not impossible, for a department to sustain the level of e.g. a Silver award without university support and underpinning university good practice policies and processes.